 Correspondence students are welcome to attend part time classes at any time if they are in Perth and are free to join the part time program should they want more contact with a tutor.
 If at all possible, we like our correspondence students to attend the workshops we hold in Perth.
 These one day workshops (there are 8 in total) are held over a one week period several times throughout the year.
 It is possible for students to complete these workshops by coming to Perth for 2 one week periods during their course.
 For students who cannot attend these workshops (such as students living interstate or overseas), we may be arrange equivalent practical training close to the area where you live in a veterinary practice.
 This will be in addition to your normal practical sessions at a veterinary hospital.

-Overseas students must have internet access to be able to download study guides and submit and receive assessments.
-Books can be purchased from Amazon.com
+Overseas students must have internet access to to use our online learning system (Moodle) Books can be purchased from Amazon.com

 Please note that we do not offer this course to students living in Perth due to our Veterinary training placements being used by our full time students.